AdobeDocs/workfront-fusion.en/help/workfront-fusion/set-up-and-manage-workfront-fusion/manage-templates/edit-templates.md

 The following statuses are available:

 * **[!UICONTROL Private]**: This template is visible only for the template author and their team.
 * **[!UICONTROL Published]**: This template is visible only for the template author and their team.
-You can send published templates for approval and copy a shareable link.
+Once published, you can send the template for approval if desired.
+You can also copy a shareable link.
 * **[!UICONTROL Approved]**: This template is visible for all Workfront Fusion users in the [!UICONTROL Public templates] tab.
-You can copy a shareable link by clicking [!UICONTROL Options] in the upper-right corner of the screen.
+You can also copy a shareable link by clicking [!UICONTROL Options] in the upper-right corner of the screen.

 You can also check the status from the [!UICONTROL Team templates] tab.
 If a template is published, it will have an icon to the right of the template name.

-* **Eye icon**: The template is published, it is visible only for the team, and the approval request was not sent.
+* **Eye icon**: The template is published; it is visible only for the team; and an approval request was not sent.
-* **Yellow checkmark icon**: The template is published, it is visible only for the team, and the approval request was sent.
+* **Yellow checkmark icon**: The template is published; it is visible only for the team; and it is pending approval to be added to the Public templates tab.
-* **Green checkmark icon**: The template is published and public.
-It is visible for any Workfront Fusion user in the [!UICONTROL Public templates] tab.
-It is also still visible in the [!UICONTROL Team templates] tab, and the template author or their team member can still edit it.
+* **Green checkmark icon**: The template is available in the Public templates tab and is visible for any Workfront Fusion user.
+It is also still visible in the [!UICONTROL Team templates] tab.
+The template author or their team member can still edit it.

 Templates without icons have [!UICONTROL Private] status.
 They are not published and are visible only to the team.